GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

  - Veto regulations and administration rules by 60% vote.

-3. Members must complete civics training before signing up to be drafted by the Citizen Branch.
+3. Members must complete civics training before being permitted to sign up to be drafted by the Citizen Branch.

 ### Section 6: The Historian Branch